magicmatatjahu/adi/README.md

 - Think about order of initializing and destroying modules - at the moment initializing is from end and destroying from beginning stack // it's good order like in C++ destructors
 - Reuse wrappers in the wrappers chain in the Fallback, Multi and Decorate wrappers - it can be also useful in the other custom wrappers - done by `DRY_RUN` session's status
 - Implement Portals injectors as custom Wrapper like in DryIOC - https://github.com/dadhi/DryIoc/blob/master/docs/DryIoc.Docs/KindsOfChildContainer.md#facade
+- Maybe annotations like Named, Labelled etc should be treated as hardcoded annotation in the injection argument?
+Next to type, parameterKey and index in the meta ADI should store also the static annotations? // in decorator user have possibility to pass object with annotations

 ## RETHING - WORKS BUT IT SHOULD BE BETTER